sidneycadot/oeis/README.md

 Dependencies
 ------------

-- The code is written in Python 3.
+- All code is written in Python 3.
-- Some scripts depends on the 'numpy' library.
+- Some code depends on the 'numpy' library:
+  - show_database_time.py
+  - solve_linear_sequence.py
-- Some scripts use the 'matplotlib' library to produce graphs.
+- Some code depends on the 'matplotlib' library:
+  - show_database_time.py

 Description of files
 --------------------